GaloisInc/pate/README.rst

              --log-file /VerifierData/pate.log \
              --save-macaw-cfgs /VerifierData/cfgs

-This command will run the verifier on the two binaries and produce three outputs:
+This command will run the verifier on the two binaries and drop you into a read-eval-print loop, where you can interactively explore the verifier's output.

-1. A JSON report summarizing the verifier's findings (``report.json``)
-2. A log file with very detailed output explaining what the verifier examined and concluded (``pate.log``)
-3. Dumped Control Flow Graphs (CFGs) for all functions that the verifier discovered and analyzed (one file per CFG under ``cfgs``)

 Controlling the Verifier Entry Point
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^